You have activated the high contrast version of the site. For more info on this topic, please visit this page.

-Over the past 30 years, the Division for Therapeutic Education for Chronic Diseases has developed a humanistic and innovative psychoeducational approach, aimed at patients with chronic diseases.
+Over the past 30 years, the Therapeutic Education Unit has developed a humanistic and innovative psychoeducational approach, aimed at patients with chronic diseases.
 This approach has improved their quality of life and reduced complications by 80%.

 The World Health Organization (WHO) has recognized this approach, which has become known as "therapeutic education", and the division has been a WHO collaborating center since 1983.

 Obesity Prevention and Care Program aimed at preventing and treating obesity, which has become a major public health challenge due to the health problems and the morbidity that it generates.

 Obesity Prevention and Care Program is an innovative program in Switzerland and serves as a model for: